mybonk/mybonk-wiki/baby-rabbit-holes.md

 ### Using bitcoin JSON-RPC API calls
 The bitcoin JSON-RPC API allows to interact with bitcoin deamon in a varierty of ways: cURL, JavaScript, Python ...

+First you need to make sure Bitcoin Core is setup to accept Remote Procedure Calls (RPC):

 For instance you could run `getnetworkinfo` using the following cURL:
 ```
 curl -u public:2S8PWBZ71wMXdrsAxL21 -d '{"jsonrpc": "1.0", "id": "curltest", "method": "getnetworkinfo", "params": [] }' -H 'content-type: text/plain;' http://mybonk-jay:8332/